samposihvola/helsinki-weather-app/README.md

 ![Screencap from the app](/commandline-screencap.png)

 Command line, Python & Robot Framework nerdery!
-There are still things to be done with this project: the next step is to create more tests for the Python code with Robot Framework.
+The next step is to finish E2E & unit tests following the [test plan](test-plan.md) i created.
 After that I am thinking of expanding this app into a modern-day web application.
 Then this would be the backend of the project.

 ## Todo

-- Tests with Robot Framework
+- E2E tests with Robot Framework
+- Unit tests
 - Prompt location -> search latitude & longitude -> insert to url as variables
 - Web UI
   - Weather statistics for the location